illonis/CiteHelper/README.md

 *CiteHelper uses separate files for each literature entry and supports optional same-name PDF-files aside.*

 Start by creating a project in CiteHelper and import BibTeX-files using `Data -> Import BibTeX-file` menu option.
 CiteHelper will automatically create files in current project's working directory for each literature entry.
-You can associate PDF files to an entry via right-click.
+You can associate PDF files to an entry by selecting it and choose `Assign PDF`.

 While open, CiteHelper scans for content changes in the working directory, so manual changes are immediately seen in CiteHelper.